While doing crunches at the gym today, I was interrupted by a tentative voice.

 “Can I ask you a question?” said a slim woman stretched out beside me on the mat, a second-year student at the oldest.
 “Sure!”
 I responded, anticipating a question about form or my Lululemon tank top, as has happened before.
 “How many days a week do you work out?”

-This little salad I whipped up from fridge remnants is for you, dear.
+This little salad I whipped up from fridge remnants is for you, lady.
 It’s got protein and all the post-crunch crunch you need to get you through your afternoon.

 I don’t usually post on things I throw together on everyday afternoons.
 Just because I’m a food blogger does not license me to share every morsel chewed and swallowed.
 My readers have better things to do than hear about Finn Crisps spread with peanut butter, sardines straight from the tin, and numerous kefir smoothies.
 (Ok, that last one did get a post, but only because I’m evangelical about kefir!)